Fight or Flight: Customers Battle Airlines on COVID-19 Cancellations

 - Estate planning: Did a lot change for you during 2020?
 Did you lose your job or get a new one?
 Did you hop on the 2020 home-buying train and purchase a new home?
 These are all changes that you need reflected in your Will.
 Do you have a Will yet, and if so, have you updated it recently?

-Consult with your attorney about legal issues and uncertainties you face.
+Consult with your lawyer about legal issues and uncertainties you face.

 Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”) provides access to legal services offered by a network of provider law firms to LegalShield Members through membership-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 If you are a LegalShield Member, please contact your provider law firm for legal advice or assistance.